imyourmanzi/mattmanzi.com/src/routes/projects/data/mattmanzi-com_deepdive.md

 }
 ```

-A common first pass at solving the mobile-first design problem was to pick a screen resolution width that couldn’t possibly be computer (because it would have such small value) so it must be a phone.
+A common first pass at solving the mobile-first design problem was to pick a screen resolution width that couldn’t possibly be computer (because it would have such a small value) so it must be a phone.
 However, at the time, mobile screens were boasting increasingly higher resolutions.
 Between that, certain operating system settings to tweak effective screen size, and tablets, it was near impossible to pick one number and have your website look how you wanted it to on most devices.

 Enter `max-aspect-ratio`, which redefined the problem statement.
 It wasn’t “is this screen big or small?” but rather “is it wide or tall?”
 Now, elements that needed to be shifted due to width constraints could know the exact point where they should start saving width over height.
 And if you’re wondering about the obscure `767/1024` ratio, it was inspired by the aspect ratio of my iPhone 5S at the time.